Add warmth and beauty to your kitchen with DIY wood countertops.

 - Jointer: a jointer is a machine that flattens out one long edge of your board.
 Without a flat side to start from, your board will not be straight.
 Boards need to be flat on one side before even using a table saw to cut them to the final width.

 But do not fear, a lot of lumber yards will actually plane and edge joint your boards for you for an additional fee.
-But it is so worth it for taking large rough saw boards to beautiful boards ready for your countertops.
+It is so worth it for taking large rough saw boards to beautiful boards ready for your countertops.

 For my countertops I had the lumber yard do an initial planing (I do have this planer that is great for expanding my woodworking skills).
 I also had them edge joint one side since I do not have a jointer.